Furnace Repair Checklist

 - Make sure the button is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is showing the right day and time and is set to “run.”
 If you’re having a hard time overriding the program, regulate the temperature by using the up/down arrows and using the “hold” button.
-This will force the heat to start if thermostat scheduling is a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees hotter than what the room temperature currently is.